princefishthrower/chrisfrew.in/src/content/blog/auth0-expo-and-react-native-authorization-code-grant-flow-with-pkce/index.md

 const base64String = Buffer.from(yourUint8Array).toString('base64');
 ```

-For TypeScript projects (of which my react native project was), this requires importing `Buffer`:
+For TypeScript projects (of which my React Native project was), this requires importing `Buffer`:

 ```typescript
 import { Buffer } from 'buffer';